A stacked search for spatial coincidences between IceCube neutrinos and radio pulsars: Results

-Therefore, we conclude that there is no statistically significant spatial excess when we do a spatial search by stacking all pulsars in the ATNF catalog.
+We now present the results of our analyses.
+We plot $TS$ as a function of the total neutrino flux at 100 TeV for the three weighting schemes (discussed in Sect.~\ref{sec:analysis}) in Figure~\ref{fig:TS_spl}.
+The graph of $TS$ as a function of the total neutrino flux reveals no statistically significant signal from the sources.
+Therefore, we conclude that there is no statistically significant spatial excess, when we do a spatial search by stacking all pulsars in the ATNF catalog with galactic latitude within $|l|<15^{\circ}$.

 We then proceed to calculate the upper limits on the total contribution by the pulsars at 95\% c.l.
-At each energy, we calculate the total differential neutrino energy flux and plot their 95\% c.l. upper Limits for which $TS = -3.84~$\cite{Kamionkowski}.
-We multiply the upper limits by a factor of three~\cite{Li22,Kamionkowski} since are considering the flux due to the three different flavors of neutrinos.
+At each energy, we calculate the total differential neutrino energy flux ($E^2 \frac{dF}{dE}$) and plot their 95\% c.l. upper limits for which $TS = -3.84~$\cite{Kamionkowski}.
+We multiply the upper limits by a factor of three~\cite{Li22,Kamionkowski} since we are considering the flux due to the three different flavors of neutrinos.
+For the spectral index $\Gamma = -2.53$, the 95\% c.l. upper limits on the differential neutrino energy flux ($E_{\nu}^2 \frac{dF}{dE_{\nu}}$) at 100 TeV are $1.2 \times 10^{-11}$ ($\omega_{model} = 1$), $8.5 \times 10^{-9} (\omega_{model} \propto \dfrac{1}{d_{DM}^2})$ and $3.4 \times 10^{-9}$ ($\omega_{model} \propto S_{1400}$) $\rm{GeV~s^{-1}~cm^{-2}}$.
+We note that these upper limits correspond to cumulative limits obtained by summing over all the sources.
+Therefore, the upper limits vary considerably between uniform weights and the other two weighting schemes, because of the large number of pulsars when using uniform weights.
+The total contribution of pulsars to the diffuse neutrino flux measured using 9.5 years of IceCube data~\cite{IceCubeallsky} is at most 0.003\%, 2.3\%, and 0.9\% respectively for the three aforementioned weights used.
+The corresponding contribution to the diffuse neutrino flux from the Galactic plane measured by IceCube~\cite{Science} is at most 0.02\%, 13\%, and 5.2\% for the three aforementioned weights.

-These upper limits on different neutrino energy flux as a function of neutrino energy for the three signal weighting schemes and three spectral indices (for each weighting scheme) can be found in Fig.~ \ref{fig:UL_spl}.
+These upper limits on different neutrino energy flux as a function of neutrino energy for the three signal weighting schemes and three spectral indices (for each weighting scheme) can be found in Figure~\ref{fig:UL_spl}.